Grammar Coach: Mastering the Present Indefinite Tense

 • Correct: He likes pizza.

-Read Also More: 35 Other Ways to Say "Happy Thursday"
+Read Also More: 35 Other Ways to Say "Thank You for Your Quick Response"

 3. Using Present Indefinite for Ongoing Actions